privacytollfree/privacy-manager-documentation/README.md

     end
 ```

 Follow best procedures to store and access your private API key.
-In this example, we stored it securely as an environment variable.
+In this example, we stored it securely in an environment variable.

 Another set of attacks on webhooks are replay attacks.
 An attacker may find that they can replay the full https encrypted webhook.
-Please check the timestamp at which it was signed.
+Please check the timestamp at which it was signed, and you may have add a 5 minute check and not allow those.

 ## Automatic Retry, and Manual Retry ##

-We will automatically retry three times 30 minutes apart before stopping retrying.
-Then it will on you to retry the events manually by going into the your privacy manager and click the retry icon on the webhooks log.
+We will automatically retry three times 30 minutes apart before stopping.
+Then it will be on you to retry the events manually by going into the your privacy manager and click the retry icon on the webhooks log.
 If you wish to retry all failed events, we will have an API for that.
-In the meantime please contact us if you have custom request as such.
+In the meantime please contact us if you have custom requests as such.

-The timestamp of the signature is recalculated, and the latest state of the data is fetched again, and then pushed to you.
+The timestamp of the signature is recalculated at the time of the retry.
+The latest state of the data is fetched again, and then pushed to you.

 ## Developing ##